A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: The CLONE simulation

 \section{The \texttt{CLONE} simulation}

 \citet{2021MNRAS.504.2998S} described at length the simulation.
-This section intends solely summarizing the main concepts on both the constrained aspect, to get a Virgo-like cluster in the proper large scale environment and the hydrodynamical aspect, to get a galaxy population.
+This section solely summarizes the main concepts of the constrained aspect, to obtain a Virgo-like cluster in the proper large-scale environment, and the hydrodynamical aspect, to obtain a galaxy population.